Is a Mac a PC?

 However, when IBM introduced their first computer in August 1981, model number 5150, the term PC became something more specific.
 From that point on, the PC became a reference to IBM-compatible computers.
 Today, when PC is used to talk about a computer, it usually is referring to an IBM-compatible computer.
 By this definition, a Mac computer is not a PC, as it is not IBM-compatible.

 PC is still an abbreviation for personal computer at times, however, in most cases it is referring to the IBM-compatible type of computer.
-While a Mac is considered a personal computer, it is not a PC in the specific sense when referring to a specific type of computer.
+While a Mac is considered a personal computer, it is not a "PC" in the specific sense that it doesn't run Microsoft Windows.